YoukaiFromAccounting/skandiver/README.md

 ```
 This should output four files; results.txt, resultsskani.txt, resultsskanifiltered.txt, and resultssearch.fna. results.txt contains the summary of potential mobile genetic elements found by skandiver, while resultsskani.txt and resultsskanifiltered.txt contain the skani search results for the query whole genome assembly (with resultsskanifiltered only displaying genome matches with greater than 95% average nucleotide identity and 90% align fraction). resultssearch.fna contains the entire fragmented genome assembly used for the skani search.

-The results file should look like:
+The results file looks like the following for a sample whole genome assembly of _Pseudomonas aeruginosa_:
 ```
 GenomeID/AccessionNumber	QuerySpecies	GenomePosition	NumberofHits	TotalDivergence	AverageDivergence LFMS01000010.1	Pseudomonas_aeruginosa	46306-56305	2	0.00101	0.000505